 There are several reasons for revision of the 1981 Act.
-It has been more than twentyseven years since the Act was last revised.
+It has been more than twenty-seven years since the Act was last revised.
 There now exists a substantial body of legislative action, judicial opinion and academic commentary that explain, interpret and critique the 1961 and 1981 Acts and the Federal Administrative Procedure Act.
 In the past two decades state legislatures, dissatisfied with agency rulemaking and adjudication, have enacted statutes that modify administrative adjudication and rulemaking procedure.
-The American Bar Association has recently undertaken a major study of the Federal Administrative Procedure Act and has recommended revision of some provisions of that act.
-Since some sections of the Model State Administrative Procedure Act are similar to the Federal Act, the ABA study furnishes useful
+The American Bar Association has recently undertaken a major study of the Federal Administrative Procedure Act and has

-Hawaii, Idaho, Illinois, Indiana, Iowa, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, Oklahoma, Oregon, Rhode Island, South Dakota, Tennessee, Vermont, Washington, West Virginia, Wisconsin, and Wyoming.
+Administrative Procedure Act.
+They are: Arizona, Arkansas, Connecticut, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, Oklahoma, Oregon, Rhode Island, South Dakota, Tennessee, Vermont, Washington, West Virginia, Wisconsin, and Wyoming.

-6 Preface, 1981 Model State Administrative Procedure Act.
+Preface, 1981 Model State Administrative Procedure Act.
 The greater emphasis on detail in the 1981 Model State Administrative Procedure Act is apparent from the text of the preface: